-Methodology
+Methods

 Data source and study variables

-We used two different survey data sets of the 2012, 2019 Multiple Indicator Cluster Survey (MICS).
-MICS is a large, multi-dimensional nationally representative household survey conducted by the United Nations Children’s Fund (UNICEF).
+We used two waves of Multiple Indicator Cluster Survey (MICS) conducted in 2012 and 2019.
+MICS is a large, multidimensional nationally representative household survey conducted by the UNICEF.
 This survey uses standardized questionnaires to provide the information and key indicators on the situation of children.
-Mostly, they focus on reproductive health, maternal, and child health interventions, child nutrition status and early childhood development.
+Mostly, they focus on reproductive health, maternal and child health interventions, child nutrition status, and early childhood development.
 MICS also collects an identical set of socioeconomic characteristics of individuals and households15,16.
-Data-sets were open access for the public domain 17.
+Datasets were open access for the public domain 17.

 Sampling design and sample size

-The MICS survey is a two-stage cluster sampling procedure, randomly selecting households with children under the age of 5 years.
+The MICS survey is a two-stage cluster sampling procedure, randomly selecting households with children under five years.
 2012 MICS is based on a sample of 51,895 households interviewed with a response rate of 98.5% and 2019 MICS is based on a sample of 61,246 interviewed with a response rate of 99.4%.
-MICS provides a comprehensive picture of children’s and women’s health in the seven administrative divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal, Khulna) of Bangladesh.
-Districts were identified as the main sample strata for sample selection at two stages15,16.
+MICS provides a comprehensive picture of children’s and women’s health in the seven administrative divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal, and Khulna) of Bangladesh.
+Districts were identified as the primary sample strata for sample selection at two stages15,16.
 In this study, the child age ranged from 36 to 59 months were included.
-Therefore, the sample included 8148 children in 2012 MICS and 9346 children in 2019 MICS having the information about the ECD and used for analysis.
+Therefore, the sample included 17494 children, where 8148 were in 2012 MICS and 9346 children in 2019 MICS having the information about the ECD and used in the analysis.

-Early Childhood Development Index
+Figure 1.
+Schematic diagram of the analytic study sample

+Outcomes variable

-The primary objective of the Early Childhood Development Index (ECDI) is to inform public policy on the development status of children in Bangladesh.
-To measure early childhood development UNICEF made a great contribution by developing the ECDI questionnaire.
-The ECDI began to materialize when UNICEF, working with countries and partners, designed indicators to assess the quality of a child’s home environment, and access to early childhood care and education (ECCE).
+The Early Childhood Development Index (ECDI) primary objective is to inform public policy on children's development status in Bangladesh.
+To measure early childhood development, UNICEF made a significant contribution by developing the ECDI questionnaire.
+The ECDI began to materialize when UNICEF, working with countries and partners, designed indicators to assess the quality of a child’s home environment and access to early childhood care and education (ECCE).
 From UNICEF’s the ECDI was 1st initiated in 2009 during the 4th round of MICS (2012 MICS) and has been available in the following survey.
-It includes 10 dichotomous (yes/no) items in four early developmental domains: Literacy-numeracy (3 items), physical (2 items), social-emotional (3 items), and approaches to learning (2 items).
+It includes ten dichotomous (yes/no) items in four early developmental domains: Literacy-numeracy (3 items), physical (2 items), social-emotional (3 items), and approaches to learning (2 items).
 The MICS includes questions in the ECD module for children under five and is addressed to mothers (or caregivers) of children ages 3 and 4 10.

-Outcomes variable

-For creating the outcome variable (ECD status), for each ECDI domain, a score of 1 was assigned to each ‘developmentally on track’ and a score of 0 for ‘developmentally delay’.
+For creating the outcome variable (ECD status), for each ECDI domain, a score of 1 was assigned to every child depends on the number of items to which the mother indicated a ‘yes’ response, otherwise 0.
 ECDI variable then constructed based on the summation of these scores and used as the outcome variable.
-This had a possible range of 0 to 4, whereby at least three of these four domains or scores greater than or equals to three were indicated developmentally on track and the rest scores were treated as to fall in the category of developmentally delay 15,16.
+This had a possible range of 0 to 4, whereby at least three of these four domains or scores greater than or equals to three were indicated developmentally ‘on track’.
+The rest scores were treated as to fall in the category of developmentally ‘on delay’ 15,16.

 Covariates